 For more than twenty years I’d always done the work that my Elders and Community asked of me, gaining vast professional experience in Men’s Health; Drug & Alcohol Support; Health & Nutrition; Family Violence Prevention; Indigenous Youth Mentoring; Cultural Heritage; Taking Care of Country; Indigenous Tourism; and Ancestral Remains Repatriation.

 I was working passionately to help young men stay connected to culture and help families break free of domestic violence.
 But I continued to fight my own demons in private, often failing to respect myself, despite maintaining a professional life based on respect.

 When I realised that the only time I felt whole — perfectly aligned and happy within — was while performing Ceremony on Country, I deeply understood what most people don’t: Aboriginal Dance and Ceremony isn’t about performance, its true gift is wellness.

 Wayapa® developed as a result of teaching traditional dance to boys; it is a powerful sequence of movements, which I used to calm and centre the boys (and myself) before we started dancing.
 I created this connection practice, tapping into ancient knowledge, for the modern world.
 As much as I wanted to turn back the clocks and live on Country, this wasn’t my reality.

 What if you could feel connected to yourself, the Earth, and Spirit, whoever and wherever you are?

 When I met Sara, I found a kindred spirit, who needed the practice as much as I did.
 In her, I found not just a life partner, but someone who believed that this practice needed to be named, and shared with the world.

-Together, we give you Wayapa®, the first formalized wellness and connection practice based on Indigenous Australian knowledge.
+Together, we give you Wayapa®, the first formalized wellness and connection practice based on Indigenous wisdom.
 It is our responsibility to share and teach Wayapa® with deep respect and mindfulness.